nananjajeans/nananjajeans.github.io/about.md

 permalink: /about/
 ---

 This is a to do placeholder for writing a good, concise bio.
 Want to help?
 Telegram me at @illogicalfallacy.
+Thanks!